applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 $D2$ is distance between sample and endpoint 2.

 **Step 4.** Find the next largest distance that could be used to define an *uncorrelated axis*.
-(This step can be labor-intensive to do by hand – usually you would compute all of the axes, along with correlation scores.
-I’ll pick one for the demo, and we'll wrap up by looking at all of the axes.)
+(This step can be labor-intensive to do by hand - usually you would compute all of the axes, along with correlation scores.
+I'll pick one for the demo, and we'll wrap up by looking at all of the axes.)

 Here is what steps 2 and 3 look like in python: